The holonomy of a singular leaf: Homotopy groups of NQ-manifolds

 An Ehresmann connection induces a \emph{horizontal lift} $ \tilde{H}\colon \Gamma(B) \to \Gamma(E_{-1})$: A section $b \in \Gamma(B)$ is lifted to the unique section of $H$ which is $P$-related to $b$.
-For every section $ b \in \Gamma (A)$ the vector field $ \rho_\mathbb V \circ \tilde{H} \, (b)$ is $p$-related to the vector field $ \rho_A (b)$.
+For every section $ b \in \Gamma (B)$ the vector field $ \rho_{\NQ{M}} \circ \tilde{H} \, (b)$ is $p$-related to the vector field $ \rho_B (b)$.

-\begin{definition} An Ehresmann connection for an NQ-manifold fibration over a Lie algebroid $ P \colon \mathbb V \to B$ as above is said to be \emph{complete} if for all $ b \in \Gamma(B) $ the integral curve of the vector field $ \rho_{\mathbb V} \circ \tilde{H} (b) $ starting at $m$ is defined if and only if the integral curve of the vector field $ \rho_B (b)$ starting at $ p(m)$ is defined. \end{definition}
+\begin{definition} An Ehresmann connection for an NQ-manifold fibration over a Lie algebroid $ P \colon \NQ{M} \to B[1]$ as above is said to be \emph{complete} if for all $ b \in \Gamma(B) $ the integral curve of the vector field $ \rho_\NQ{M} \circ \tilde{H} (b) $ starting at $m$ is defined if and only if the integral curve of the vector field $ \rho_B (b)$ starting at $ p(m)$ is defined. \end{definition}

 \begin{remark} \normalfont Of course, every NQ-manifold fibration over a Lie algebroid admits Ehresmann connections, but there may not exist complete Ehresmann connections.
-For instance when $B$ is transitive and the fibers $ (\mathbb T_{\ell})_{\ell \in L}$ over two points $\ell,\ell' \in L$ are not diffeomorphic, Proposition \ref{prop:fibersAreIso} below obstructs the existence of complete Ehresmann connections. \end{remark}
+For instance when $B$ is transitive and the fibers $ (\NQ{T}_{\ell})_{\ell \in L}$ over two points $\ell,\ell' \in L$ are not diffeomorphic, Proposition \ref{prop:fibersAreIso} below obstructs the existence of complete Ehresmann connections. \end{remark}

-\begin{example} \normalfont When ${\mathbb V} $ is a manifold $M$, we recover usual (complete) Ehresmann connections for manifold fibrations.
-When both ${\mathbb V} $ and $B$ are Lie algebras, a connection is a linear section of the epimorphism $P$ and every connection is Ehresmann. \end{example}
+\begin{example} \normalfont When $\NQ{M} $ is a manifold $M$, we recover usual (complete) Ehresmann connections for manifold fibrations.
+When both $\NQ{M}=\mathfrak g[1]$ and $B=\mathfrak h$ are Lie algebras, a connection is a linear section of the epimorphism $P$ and every Ehresmann connection is complete. \end{example}